Jerry Zimmerman: Minor leagues

 During his active career, Zimmerman threw and batted right-handed, stood 6 ft 2 in tall and weighed 185 lb.
 He was signed at age 17 by the Boston Red Sox to an $80,000 bonus contract as an amateur free agent in 1952.
 Zimmerman progressed slowly through the Red Sox' farm system, not reaching the Double-A level until 1957.
 The following year, 1958, he was promoted to the Minneapolis Millers, Boston's Triple-A farm club, where his manager was Gene Mauch.
 Led by Mauch, and with Zimmerman catching, the Millers won the American Association and Junior World Series championships.
 However, a prolonged batting slump during the early months of the next season spurred the Red Sox to release Zimmerman on July 16, 1959.
-Picked up by the Baltimore Orioles on the same day, his slump continued in the Pacific Coast League, and two months later, on September 25, the Orioles released Zimmerman as well.
+He was picked up by the Baltimore Orioles on the same day, but his slump continued in the Pacific Coast League, and two months later, on September 25, the Orioles released Zimmerman as well.

 The Cincinnati Reds then signed him as free agent, and he spent the full 1960 campaign with their Triple-A affiliate, the Seattle Rainiers, where he batted .279 (a 100-point improvement over his previous year's average) with six home runs in 82 games.
 The Reds then placed him on their 40-man winter roster.